ngjoseph/Coursera_Capstone/README.md

 # Coursera_Capstone
-Captstone project for the IBM Data Science Speciaization
+Capstone project for the IBM Applied Data Science Specialization.

 ## Project Aim
 Compare neighbourhoods in the Toronto area using data from FourSquare.